lstipakov/lstipakov-ruuvi.github.io/src/content/guide/getting-started/build.md

 ---
-title: Code your own Firmware)
+title: Code your own Firmware
 template: guide.hbs
 columns: two
 order: 3
 ---

-# Code your own firmware
+# Hack the firmware

 RuuviTag firmware project can be used as a template for your own program.
-Go to [GitHub](http://github.com/ruuvi/ruuvitag_fw) to learn more.
+Everything is on [GitHub](http://github.com/ruuvi/ruuvitag_fw).